 A group of female extras who played Cleopatra's servants and slave girls went on strike to demand protection from amorous Italian male extras.
 The studio eventually hired a special guard to protect the female extras.

 A clause in Rex Harrison's contract required a picture of him to appear in any ad with a picture of Richard Burton.
-When a large billboard on Broadway showed only Burton and Elizabeth Taylor, Harrison's lawyers complained.
-The studio fulfilled the contract by placing a picture of Harrison in one corner of the billboard.
+When a large billboard showed only Burton and Elizabeth Taylor, Harrison's lawyers complained.
+The studio tried to fulfill the contract by placing a picture of Harrison in the lower left corner of the billboard.
+Harrison was not satisfied.
+A third version of the same billboard on the Seventh Avenue side of the Rivoli Theatre was created with Harrison standing on Taylor's right.

 According to Rex Harrison's autobiography, Twentieth Century-Fox custom-made his Julius Caesar boots while Richard Burton's boots were hand-me-downs from the previous attempt at making the film.
 Harrison was amazed that Burton did not complain.